COURSE SUMMARY

 • Act for television, stage, film and current innovative screen and media technologies

-• Perform voice-over work, presenting, narration, commercials, corporate/educational/life style presentations
+• Perform voice-over work, presenting, narration, commercials, corporate/educational/lifestyle presentations

-• Undertake special effects work for innovative screen and media technologies such as green screen and physical animation character work
+• Undertake special effects work for innovative screen and media technologies, such as green screen and physical animation character work.

 • Be prepared for actual Industry practice and protocols